 There are observable international case law developments on this regard.
 Suspects of crimes involving large-scale international terrorism have been handed over for trial before ad hoc international tribunals with seat in third countries.
 For example, the Special Tribunal for Lebanon (STL) which is an ad hoc UN-sponsored international tribunal with seat in the Hague, the Netherlands, whose primary mandate is to hold trial for the suspects of the terrorist attack in Beirut in 2005, which killed 23 people including the former prime minister of Lebanon, Rafiq Hariri, and injured many others.
 Another example would be the delocalized Scottish national court, with seat in the Hague, too, whose primary mandate was to hold trial for the Libyan suspects of the bombing of the Pan Am flight 310 in 1998 over Lockerby, Scotland.

-The International Court of Justice (ICJ) hinted that the states’ obligation to prosecute or extradite may be identified as an incipient rule of international customary law inasmuch as crimes of international terrorism are concerned.
+The International Court of Justice (ICJ), in procedures relating to that Lockerbie case, hinted that the states’ obligation to prosecute or extradite may be identified as an incipient rule of international customary law inasmuch as crimes of international terrorism are concerned.
 After all, the United Nations Security Council (UNSC) in countless occasions held that international terrorism poses a threat to world peace and security.
 The AMIA attack also underscores the urgent need to define, codify and bring the crimes of international terrorism into the jurisdiction of the International Criminal Court (ICC) for their effective prosecution at a global scale.